phrohdoh/CoreFire/README.md

 * .NET Core (https://www.microsoft.com/net/core)
 * dotnet-cli (https://github.com/dotnet/cli/) preview3 or later

+## Building

+On a system with `make` you can run `make All`.

+Otherwise you can run `dotnet restore && dotnet build` in `src/CoreFire`.

+Read the makefile for more information.

 ## TODO

 * Fix CopyLocal/Private in csproj to copy deps to output directory